Gitcha-Beginners/Python/README.md

 # Python
-a simple repo for getting experience about python scripts
+Extra ordinary repo for getting experience about python scripts